riskframe/ai-rmm/framework/measure-2.1.md

 3. Document the rationale behind the selection of metrics, ensuring they adequately capture the intended aspects of AI system evaluation.

 ### Measure 2.1.3.
 Identify and Document Testing Tools.

+Recognizing and meticulously recording the tools employed in the testing process is a fundamental aspect of validating AI systems' trustworthiness.
+This involves detailing the software, frameworks, and methodologies used during Test & Evaluation, Validation & Verification (TEVV) phases.
+Such comprehensive documentation not only ensures transparency and reproducibility but also aids in understanding the system's evaluation under various conditions.
+Moreover, it allows for the scrutiny and verification of the tools' suitability and effectiveness in assessing the AI system's performance, thereby contributing to the overall reliability of the evaluation process.

+This practice involves evaluating tool capabilities, ensuring compatibility with the AI system's architecture and testing needs.
+Documenting the selection criteria, focusing on tool features and alignment with organizational standards, is essential for a transparent and effective testing process.

 #### Sub Practices